Frequently asked questions

 Yes.
 To access a downloadable file of all your data, follow the instructions on the Edit Your Profile page.

-You can delete all of your Microsoft Learn account data on the Edit Your Profile page.
+You can delete all of your Microsoft Docs user data on the Edit Your Profile page.

 How do I change my password?